jitender-insights/DataSciLearn-Generative-AI-Master-Course/README.md

 - ### How to Access the Course

-All course content is available for free on our YouTube channel[YouTube channel](https://www.youtube.com/@DataSciLearn).
+All course content is available for free on our [YouTube channel](https://www.youtube.com/@DataSciLearn).
 Make sure to subscribe and turn on notifications to stay updated on new content.

 ## Connect with Us